WormsSpeedrunning/LiveSplit.WormsWMD/README.md

   12. Done.
 You should now be able to open up a level and the timer should automatically start

 ### TODO:
-- [ ] Add Support for Basic, Pro and Basic+Pro training missions
 - [ ] Split only after in game rather than immediately when the level loads
-- [ ] Fix problem when exiting a mission timer keeps going for a little and then stops again

 ## Development